pulumi/pulumi-hugo/themes/default/content/docs/intro/languages/_index.md

 ---
 title: Languages
-meta_desc: An overview of how to use Python, Node.js, .NET Core, Go and Java when writing cloud
+meta_desc: An overview of how to use Node.js, Python, Node.js, Go, .NET Core, Java, and YAML when writing cloud
-           applications for any Cloud Provider (AWS, Azure, GCE, Kubernetes, etc.).
+           applications for any Cloud Provider (AWS, Azure, Google Cloud, Kubernetes, etc.).
 menu:
   intro:
     identifier: languages